-The best way to get around Lucca is by bike; locals aged 6 to 76 hop on bicycles to get to work, go to school, run errands and buy at the market.
-Biking is easy here, since Lucca’s knot of a town center is spread along a flat plain beside the Serchio River.
-In the distance, green, rolling hills stretch toward the majestic Apuane Alps, but Lucca itself is welcomingly flat in comparison to the steep streets of the iconic hilltop towns elsewhere in Tuscany.
+The best way to get around Lucca is by bike; locals aged 6 to 76 hop on bicycles to get to work, go to school, run errands, and buy at the market.
+Biking is easy here since Lucca’s knot of a town center is spread along a flat plain beside the Serchio River.
+In the distance, green, rolling hills stretch toward the majestic Apuane Alps.
+Still, Lucca itself is welcomingly flat in comparison to the steep streets of the iconic hilltop towns elsewhere in the Tuscany region.

 Gastronomy & Wine

 Lucca is one of the best Olive Oil producing areas in all of Italy.
-Excellent producers of extra virgin olive oil include Colle Verde Estate, Fattoria Maionchi amd Tenuta Valgiano.
-Tenuta Valgiano also makes some of the best wines in the region, the flagship wine being the “Tenuta di Valgiano” a small production “riserva” made with Sangiovese, Syrah,and Merlot.
+Excellent producers of extra virgin olive oil include Colle Verde Estate, Fattoria Maionchi, and Tenuta Valgiano.
+Tenuta Valgiano also makes some of the best wines in the region, the flagship wine being the “Tenuta di Valgiano” a small production “Riserva” made with Sangiovese, Syrah, and Merlot.

-Lucca is known for its delectable Tuscan cuisine – pastas topped with spicy, garlicky meat sauces; stuffed pasta smothered with meaty ragu; mushroom risotto; tender steaks; and tasty pizzas form the basis of many favorite local restaurants.
-The area surrounding Lucca is famous for its truffles, another common sight on local menus.
+Lucca is known for its delectable Tuscan cuisine – pasta topped with spicy, garlicky meat sauces; stuffed pasta smothered with meaty ragu; mushroom risotto; tender steaks; and tasty pizzas form the basis of many favorite local restaurants.
+The area surrounding Lucca is famous for its truffles, another familiar sight on local menus.

 One of the most typical dishes here is the hearty Farro Soup, served at generations-old eateries like Ristorante Buca di Sant Antonio.
 Buca di Sant Antonio is perhaps Lucca’s most famous restaurant, known for serving old-style Tuscan recipes like horsemeat tartare and boiled chickpeas.

-Another local specialty are cantuccini, almond biscotto-like cookies sold at local cafés and coffee shops.
+Another local specialty is cantuccini, almond biscotti-like cookies sold at local cafés and coffee shops.

 For unbeatable views (and to work off all that delicious Tuscan food and wine) walk or cycle atop Lucca’s 16th-century defense walls.
 The 3-mile loop is paved and lined with trees, offering an ideal way to see the city.
 Interestingly, this loop was once used as a racetrack.

-An imposing temple built between the 11th and 15th centuries, Lucca’s cathedral features an awe-inspiring assortment of architectural styles, fearlessly combining Romanesque, Gothic and Renaissance.
+An imposing temple built between the 11th and 15th centuries, Lucca’s cathedral features an impressive assortment of architectural styles, fearlessly combining Romanesque, Gothic, and Renaissance.
 The church’s claim to fame is the Volto Santo (Holy Face), a wooden depiction of Christ storied to have been carved by Nicodemus.